The Set-Cover game and nonmeasurable unions: Introduction and selected results

-In this paper we generalize the Four Poles Theorem in various directions.
-First, we remove any restrictions on the $\sigma$-ideal $\I$, and second, establish a stronger non-measurability property of the union $\bigcup\J'$.
-Our proof is game-theoretic and exploits the Set-Cover game defined as follows.
+In this paper we present a generalization of Theorem~\ref{t:BCGRN} with a game-theoretic proof, which will allow us establish various additional non-measurability properties of the union $\bigcup\J'$.
+Our proof exploits the Set-Cover game defined as follows.